-Among more than 450 separate projects, CRARG has taken photographs of every tombstone in the Jewish cemeteries of many of CRARG’s core towns, has translated all of information on every tombstone, and has made that information searchable by both given name and surname.
+Among more than 1,200 completed projects, CRARG has taken photographs of every tombstone in the Jewish cemeteries of several of CRARG’s core towns, has translated all of information on every tombstone, and has made that information searchable by both given name and surname.

 Contribute to CRARG!
-All funding is used for typing archival documents.
+CRARG is a non-profit 501(c)(3) organization.
+Contributions to CRARG are tax-deductible for U.S. citizens.
+All funding is used for finding/translating archival documents.

-Whether you are just beginning your search or you are a seasoned researcher, I hope you will find something new on our site—perhaps “new” cousins, the profession of your grandfather, the street address of your great aunt’s family, the tombstone of a loved one, or records of your family before they adopted a surname.
-I am the founder and president of CRARG (a nonpaid position).
-We devote all financial contributions to translating and typing archival document.
-I began making my family tree in 1997, with no idea where in Poland my family was from.
+Whether you are just beginning your search or you are a seasoned researcher, I hope you will find something new on our site—perhaps “new” cousins, the profession of your grandfather, the street address of your family in Poland, the tombstone of a loved one, or records of your family before they adopted a surname.
+I am the founder of CRARG, and the president (an unpaid position).
+We devote all financial contributions to finding and translating archival documents.
+I began making my family tree in 1997, with no idea where in Poland my family was lived.
 My family tree now includes nearly 3000 cousins, aunts, uncles, and direct ancestors, and it stretches back to 1735, in about a dozen CRARG towns.
 I hope that you will have equal success with your family tree!

 Thinking of joining CRARG?
-Feel free to write to me (email@example.com) to ask if we have records for your family!
-Daniel Kazez, CRARG President (a volunteer position; all CRARG funding is used for typing archival documents)
+Feel free to write to me (email@example.com) to ask if we have records for your family! —Daniel Kazez, CRARG President (a volunteer/unpaid position)